Robert Ouko (politician): The Kisumu 'Molasses Project'

-Troon's second theory based on the allegations of Airaghi and Briner-Mattern, that intermediaries on behalf of Nicholas Biwott, Prof. George Saitoti and others had asked for bribes to facilitate the progress of the Molasses Project and that when these bribes were not paid Nicholas Biwott stood in the way of the project, would also seem to lack any evidential basis.
+Troon's second theory based on the allegations of Airaghi and Briner-Mattern, that intermediaries on behalf of several government officials that included Nicholas Biwott, Prof. George Saitoti and others had asked for bribes to facilitate the progress of the Molasses Project and that when these bribes were not paid Nicholas Biwott stood in the way of the project, would also seem to lack any evidential basis.
 The process and timescale by and over which the decision was taken to bring the Kisumu Molasses project to a halt would also seem to remove it as a likely cause for a dispute in 1990.

 Cabinet papers, official records, and Ouko's own correspondence prove that ultimately all decisions relating to the Molasses Project were taken by the Kenyan Cabinet, record that both he and Nicholas Biwott were agreed on the need for the rehabilitation of the 'Molasses Project', and attest to the assistance Nicholas Biwott gave him and the co-operation between the two men.
+Subsequent parliamentary testimony confirmed that cabinet deliberations on the project involved multiple ministers and that responsibility for the project rested with the Ministry of Industry rather than the Ministry of Energy.

-The allegation that Nicholas Biwott championed an alternative tender to receive a 'kickback' from the project is even more curious as the two companies concerned, the Italian firms ABB Teconomassio SpA and Teconomasio Italiano/Brown Boveri, were both introduced to minister Dalmas Otieno by Domenico Airgahi and both belonged to the same multinational group.
+The allegation that Nicholas Biwott championed an alternative tender to receive a 'kickback' from the project is contradicted by the evidence as the two companies concerned, the Italian firms ABB Teconomassio SpA and Teconomasio Italiano/Brown Boveri, were both introduced to minister Dalmas Otieno by Domenico Airgahi and both belonged to the same multinational group.
 Thus there was no rival tender and there could have been no bribe asked for or paid for a company to pitch for a tender against itself.
+Troon and witness Dorothy Randiak further acknowledged during the Judicial Commission that there were no rival groups in the Molasses issue.